Cinnamon Roasted Chickpeas

 - Naturally Sweetened Blueberry Fruit Roll-Ups from Sugar-Free Mom

-- 1 tablespoon melted coconut oil
+- 1 tablespoon melted coconut oil (see note)

 - 1 teaspoon honey

-- 3/4 teaspoon ground cinnamon
+- ¾ teaspoon ground cinnamon

-- optional: pinch of salt
+- 1 pinch of salt, optional

-- Let cool completely before enjoying or storing in airtight container.
+- Let cool completely before enjoying.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.